XinnyLiuu/StocksWatch/README.md

 dumpTestSQL();
 ```

-The tests for our API are given mock data for any endpoints involving `POST` request and `GET` requests are tested to ensure that the JSON being returned contained properties.
+The tests for our API are given mock data for any endpoints involving `POST` request and `GET` requests are tested to ensure that the JSON being returned contained properties that are expected.

 ```javascript
 describe("Get monthly data for MSFT", () => {